smikequick/Credit_Risk_Analysis/README.md

 * SMOTE

   *balanced accuracy score is 62.3%
-  *high risk precision is % with % sensitivity which yields an F1 score of %.
+  *high risk precision is 1% with 61% sensitivity which yields an F1 score of 2%.
-  *
+  *Given the large number of the low risk population, its precision is 100% with a sensitivity of 64%

 ![Screen Shot 2022-01-10 at 6 32 28 PM](https://user-images.githubusercontent.com/87885677/148865627-72bb1308-997e-44b5-b933-905d56e382f2.png)